Quizzing - The Game

 As soon as a quizzer jumps, the quiz master stops asking the question.
 The quizzer then must answer the question.
 If the quiz master did not finish the question, the quizzer must provide the information in the question as well as the answer.
 The information does not need to be given in a question-and-answer format except in the case of a reference question.

-Only the first answer of the quizzer will be considered, however, if the information given by the quizzer is within the context of the material and is not incorrect, the quizzer will be allowed their full 30 seconds to give the additional information necessary to satisfy the question and the answer.
+Only the first response of the quizzer will be considered, however, if the response by the quizzer is in context and is not incorrect, the quizzer will be allowed their full answering period to satisfy all requirements of a correct response.

-“Context” is five verses above and below the verse that includes the question and answer.
+“Context” is five verses before and after the verse that includes the question and answer.
 The “context” rule does not apply to quotation, chapter-verse reference, and any variation of finish-the-verse questions.

-Quiz masters will use their discretion to determine if the answer given by quizzers are incorrect or if they will give quizzers an opportunity to try their answer again.
-If quizzers provide an answer by quoting material and within the 30-second time limit provides the correct answer, the correct answer may be accepted by the quiz master, even if it is not the first information given.
+Quiz masters will use their discretion to determine if the answer given by quizzers is incorrect or if they will give quizzers an opportunity to try their answer again (i.e., if they have not given incorrect information and they have remained in context of the correct answer).
+If quizzers provide an answer by quoting material within the 30-second time limit, the correct answer may be accepted by the quiz master, even if it is not the first information given.

 As a general practice, encourage your quizzers to answer straight-forward and multiple answer questions by quoting the verse where the question and answer are found.
 If a mistake is made in quoting the verse, quizzers will have time to fix the mistake.
 If, however, quizzers give a one-word answer and that answer is not correct, they will not have an opportunity to fix the mistake because their first answer was incorrect.

-The Deity Rule is fully explained in the 2021 Bible Quizzing Rule Book.
-In summary, the correct person of the Deity must be given and quizzers cannot move between persons of the Deity when answering.
+The Trinity Rule is fully explained in the 2024 Bible Quizzing Rule Book (page 22).
+In summary, the correct person of the Trinity must be given and quizzers cannot move between persons of the Trinity when answering.
 “Jesus” and “Christ” may be interchanged.
 Quizzers cannot move from a specific person to “God” when “God” is the answer.
-However, quizzers can start with “God” and then move to the correct person of the Deity when a specific person is required.
+However, quizzers can start with “God” and then move to the correct person of the Trinity when a specific person is required.

 Rules of the Game